dedetive/misle-java/README.md

 ### About the game

 This is a game of a project I've had for over two years now.
 It used to be just a world I built for the sake of creating stories and writing a book.
 However, my writing hobby had died down, and I couldn't keep up with writing as much as I'd like.
-So, I had the idea to create a game based on it.
-The lore I have planned is huge, but I'm a new developer, so the lore may have to wait until I'm more used to writing code and not lexical words.
+Thus, I had the idea to create a game based on it.
+The lore I have planned is huge, but I'm a new developer, so the lore may have to wait until I become more experienced with coding instead of writing text.
 Up until now, I've tried to make the systems work as intended and create new features, until I reach a point I can safely make the game itself.
-I'd like to thank eveyrone who cares and has read this far, as I wholeheartedly agree the community is crucial to the development of things.
+I'd like to thank everyone who cares and has read this far, as I wholeheartedly agree the community is crucial to the development of things.
 Thank you, and take care.

 ### Prerequisites